Azure/Enterprise-Scale/docs/wiki/ALZ-Setup-aad-permissions.md

 $ADServicePrincipal = "AZOps"

 #verify if AzureAD module is installed and running a minimum version, if not install with the latest version.
-if ((Get-InstalledModule -Name "AzureAD" -MinimumVersion 2.0.2.130 ` -ErrorAction SilentlyContinue) -eq $null) {
+if ((Get-InstalledModule -Name "AzureAD" -MinimumVersion 2.0.2.130 ` -ErrorAction 'SilentlyContinue') -eq $null) {

-    Write-Host "AzureAD Module does not exist" -ForegroundColor Yellow Install-Module -Name AzureAD -Force
+    Write-Host "AzureAD Module does not exist" -ForegroundColor 'Yellow' Install-Module -Name 'AzureAD' -Force
-    Import-Module -Name AzureAD
-    Connect-AzureAD #sign in to Azure from Powershell, this will redirect you to a webbrowser for authentication, if required

 }
 else {
-    Write-Host "AzureAD Module exists with minimum version" -ForegroundColor Yellow Import-Module -Name AzureAD
+    Write-Host "AzureAD Module exists with minimum version" -ForegroundColor 'Yellow' }
-    Connect-AzureAD #sign in to Azure from Powershell, this will redirect you to a webbrowser for authentication, if required }
+Connect-AzureAD #sign in to Azure from Powershell, this will redirect you to a webbrowser for authentication, if required

 #Verify Service Principal and if not pick a new one.
-if (!(Get-AzureADServicePrincipal -Filter "DisplayName eq '$ADServicePrincipal'")) {
+if (-not (Get-AzureADServicePrincipal -Filter "DisplayName eq '$ADServicePrincipal'")) {
-    Write-Host "ServicePrincipal doesn't exist or is not AZOps" -ForegroundColor Red break
+    Write-Host "ServicePrincipal doesn't exist or is not AZOps" -ForegroundColor 'Red' break
 }
 else {
-    Write-Host "$ADServicePrincipal exist" -ForegroundColor Green
+    Write-Host "$ADServicePrincipal exist" -ForegroundColor 'Green'
     $ServicePrincipal = Get-AzureADServicePrincipal -Filter "DisplayName eq '$ADServicePrincipal'"
     #Get Azure AD Directory Role
     $DirectoryRole = Get-AzureADDirectoryRole -Filter "DisplayName eq 'Directory Readers'"